-Partners Serving Individuals with Disabilities & Chronic Health Conditions
+Partners Serving Individuals with Disabilities, Pre-Existing & Chronic Health Conditions

-The Centers for Medicare & Medicaid Services (CMS) partners with national organizations to ensure that persons with disabilities and chronic diseases receive access to quality health insurance and health care information.
+The Centers for Medicare & Medicaid Services (CMS) partners with national organizations to ensure that persons with disabilities, pre-existing and chronic health conditions receive access to quality health insurance and health care information.

 Medicare is automatically available for certain individuals with disabilities under age 65 who have received Social Security Disability benefits for 24 months or have End Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS, also known as Lou Gehrig’s disease).
 Individuals with ESRD and ALS, do not have to serve a 24 month waiting period and will automatically receive Medicare Parts A and B the month their Social Security Disability benefits begin.

 If you are under 65 and have a disability, and have group health plan coverage based on your family member’s current employment and the employer has 100 or more employees, your group health plan insurance pays first.
 Click here for more information about Medicare benefits.